-Webinar Interview: Choosing an AP automation solution with John McTighe
+Webinar Interview: Choosing an AP automation solution in 2020 with John McTighe

 Choosing an AP Automation solution with John McTighe

 During a recent webinar hosted by FEI, Goby’s CRO, Helee Lev, interviewed John McTighe from Cagan Management Group about his journey to choose an AP automation solution that fit his company’s needs.
 Below is a transcript of the interview; you can also click the media player above to listen to a recording.